What is malnutrition?

-If you notice these symptoms in a loved one, encourage them to seek medical advice.
+If you notice these symptoms in a loved one, please encourage them to seek medical advice.

-If a loved one is diagnosed with malnutrition or undernourishment, you may be given advice to follow at home or they may be referred to a dietitian for further support.
+If a loved one is diagnosed with malnutrition or undernourishment, you may be given advice to follow at home.
+Alternatively, they may be referred to a dietitian for further support.
 Depending on the severity of the malnourishment, the following options may be advised as forms of treatment:

 You can find more information and support on the NHS website

 How to prevent malnutrition